douglasbarnes/CyberThreat2019.Binary2/README.md

 pwndbg> x/2w 0x555555559058
 0x555555559058 <cosh@got.plt>:	0xf7b618d0	0x00007fff
 ```
-(The typical image base when debugging in gdb is 0x555555555000, this time there was a little offset for some reason.
+(The typical image base when debugging a 64bit elf in gdb is 0x555555555000, this time there was a little offset for some reason.
 Know that the address "should" have been 0x555555555058)

 So now we have found the address of "cosh".
 Lets remove the mask